LEED Buildings

 Opened in 2009 with LEED Gold Certification, the College of Pharmacy and Health Sciences addition was Butler’s first LEED certified building.
 This project incorporated:

-- Bicycle racks were installed to encourage occupants to reduce their greenhouse gas emissions by riding bicycles rather than driving vehicles
+- Bicycle racks that were installed to encourage occupants to reduce their greenhouse gas emissions by riding bicycles rather than driving vehicles

 - Low-flow urinals, sinks and showers to conserve an estimate of almost 300,000 gallons/year.
 That’s enough water to fill up the HRC lap pool over two and a half times!